albar965/littlenavmap-manual/src/en/MEASURE.rst

 or doing a ``Ctrl+Click`` in the map.
 Click a second time to finish the measurment and fix the line.

-See :ref:`user-features-legend` for more information.
+See :ref:`user-features-legend` in the map legend for more information.

 All measurement lines are saved and will be restored on next start up.
 Remove the lines by ``Ctrl+Click`` on the hotspot (small cross at the end) or by right clicking on